Top Online Adult-Gerontology NP Programs (2023)

 Find NP Schools

-Registered nurses aspiring to become adult-gerontology nurse practitioners must earn a master of science in nursing (MSN), post-master’s certificate (PMC), or doctor of nursing practice (DNP) with an adult-gerontology primary care nurse practitioner (AGPCNP) or adult-gerontology acute care nurse practitioner (AGACNP) specialization, followed by a professional certification (such as AGACNP-BC for acute care, or AGPCNP-BC for primary care).
+Registered nurses aspiring to become adult-gerontology nurse practitioners must earn a master of science in nursing (MSN), a post-master’s certificate, or a doctor of nursing practice (DNP) with an adult-gerontology primary care nurse practitioner (AGPCNP) or adult-gerontology acute care nurse practitioner (AGACNP) specialization, followed by a professional certification (such as AGACNP-BC for acute care, or AGPCNP-BC for primary care).